motib/probability-mosteller/README.md

 This document is a "reworking" of Frederick Mosteller's *Fifty Challenging Problems in Probability with Solutions*, Dover, 1965.
 The problems and their solutions (50 of the 56 in the book) are presented as far as possible in a manner accessible to readers with an elementary knowledge of probability, and many of the problems are accessible to secondary-school students and teachers.
 The problems and solutions have been rewritten to include detailed calculations and additional explanations and diagrams.

-Python programs for most of the problems can be found in the directory `program`.
+Python programs for most of the problems can be found in the directory `programs`.

 The document is currently a draft and you are encouraged to download it and to send me comments, corrections and suggestions.
 I would appreciate it if you do not fork the repository until I release a (more-or-less!) final version.